Bricker-9080/Macbook-Pro-7-1-USB-EFI-boot-drive-to-install-as-Legacy-MBR-findings./README.md

 **Step Five**

-Next you need to follow instructions from this video until the gpd and bootloader part.
+Next you need to follow instructions from this video until the GPT and bootloader part.

 **Step Six**